randiquek/Assessment-Java-Full-Stack-Application/README.md

 - User can also write a review for the game they are viewing (or even add a game rating)
 - User can also view their profile

+### Admin Story
+- Admin logs in with credentials
+- Admin can add/update games
+- Admin can also remove users and reviews
+- Admin can also view reports such as popular games being added to wishlists by users

 ### Project Roadmap
 1. 3-10 Monday
 1. 3-11 Tuesday - React All Day